 - Weekends and Holidays Do Not Extend Deadline: Due to the randomness of the calendar, our caller’s 90th day following the last day worked fell on a Monday; since all Georgia liens must be filed within 90 days of the last day worked, that meant his claim of lien had be filed Sunday or before.
 As you know, courthouses are closed on Saturday and Sunday which shortened our caller’s deadline to file a Georgia lien to Friday–87 days from the date he last worked on the project!

-Practical Tip # 1: All mechanic’s and materialmen’s lien in Georgia must be filed on or before the 89th day from the last day in which the lien claimant performed services or supplied materials to the project (and neither holidays nor weekends extend this deadline.)
+Practical Tip # 1: It may help you to think of the filing deadline in the following manner: all mechanics and materialmen’s liens in Georgia must be filed on or before the 89th day from the last day in which the lien claimant performed services or supplied materials to the project (and neither holidays nor weekends extend this deadline.)

 This week, we also had a potential lien claimant who just finished his work on a construction project in Georgia, but he had not been paid.
 He wanted to file a materialmen’s lien as soon as possible.
 And, that is his legal right.
 This leads us to the question, When should someone who is not receiving payment for their labor or materials on a construction project file a lien?
 Every situation is different–and filing mechanics’ liens should be based upon each unique circumstance–but a general rule of thumb is the soon the better.
 There are many, many reasons for this, but here are some of the common reasons for filing your Georgia lien sooner rather than later: